johnbywater/dcbdb/README.md

 type DCBResult<T> = Result<T, DCBError>;
 ```

-All the methods return this type, which yields either a successful result `T` or a `DCBError`.
+All the client methods return this type, which yields either a successful result `T` or a `DCBError`.

 ### Examples